-- 20+ years experience in biologics and small-molecule research and development, including the successful approval and commercialization of products in the infectious diseases,

-- and commercialization of products in the infectious diseases, immunology, and oncology therapeutic areas.
+- 20+ years experience in biologics and small-molecule research and development, including the successful approval and commercialization of products in the infectious diseases, - immunology, and oncology therapeutic areas.

 Director of Amplyx Pharmaceuticals and Synedgen.

-Served in senior management roles at Cerexa, Forest Laboratories, Kalypsys, Pitzer, IDEC Pharmaceuticals, and Schering-Plough Corporation.
-Fellow of the Royal College of Pathologists and a medical degree from St. Bartholomew's Hospital College, University of London.
+Served in senior management roles at Cerexa, Forest Laboratories, Kalypsys, Pfizer, IDEC Pharmaceuticals, and Schering-Plough Corporation.

+Fellow of the Royal College of Pathologists and a medical december of the Pathologists and the process of the Pathology of Pathologists and the patholog - degree from St. Bartholomew's Hospital College, University of London.

+Dr. Roy Freeman, MD

-- r.
-Koy Freeman, MD Professor of Neurology at the Harvard Medical School and Director of the Center for Autonomic and Peripheral Nerve Disorders in the Department of Neurology at Beth Israel Deaconess Medical Center Former chairman of the World Federation of Neurology - research group on the autonomic nervous system, former President of the American Autonomic Society, and former chairman of the Autonomic Section of the American Academy - of Neurology.
-Editor-in-Chief of Autonomic Neuroscience: Basic and Clinical - Editior-in-Chief of Autonomic Neuroscience: Basic and Chincal and on the editional boards of The Clinical Journal of Pain, Pain: Clinical Updates, and Clinical Autonomic Research.
-Serial founder of several companies in pain and neurodegenerative disease and is on the scientific advisory boards of many large and small pharmaceutical and biotechnology companies.
+- Professor of Neurology at the Harvard Medical School and Director of the Center for Autonomic and Peripheral Nerve Disorders in the Department of Neurology at Beth Israel Deaconess Medical Center - Deaconess Medical Center Former chairman of the World Federation of Neurology research group on the autonomic nervous system, former President of the American Autonomic Society, and former chairman of the Autonomic Section of the American Academy of Neurology.

+Editor-in-Chief of Autonomic Neuroscience: Basic and Clinical and on the editorial boards of The Clinical Journal of Pain, Pain: Clinical Updates, and Clinical Autonomic Research.
+Serial founder of several companies in pain and neurodegenerative disease and is on the scientific advisory boards of many large and small pharmaceutical and - boards of many large and small pharmaceutical and biotechnology companies.